Server Upgrade - Gather Configuration Details

 This applies only if you are using the External Repository configuration with Tableau Server.
 If you are not sure if this applies to you, see Tableau Server External Repository.

-- Create a new instance of PostgreSQL DB.
+- Creating a new instance of PostgreSQL DB.
 For more information, see:

 During upgrade, you will need to point Tableau Server to the new instance using the configuration file.
 The upgrade process will migrate the content from your current external repository to your new instance.
 For more details, see Upgrade Tableau Server with External Repository for a New Major Version of PostgreSQL.